Tknika/iombian-config-file-handler/README.md

 The port is exposed so the services from outside the containers network can access to the configuration.

 - -v is used to pass a volume to the container.
-The first three volumes are used to give the container acces to some files.
-This volumes are necessary so the container can reboot the host machine.
-The last volume is used to access the machine configuration from the container.
+The passed volume is used to access the machine configuration from the container.

 - -e can be used to define the environment variables:
     - CONFIG_PORT: the port where the services will connect to acces the configuration.